SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 - The **catalog identifier** (GUID identifying the catalog item on [catalog.dataminer.services](https://catalog.dataminer.services/)) is now required.
 It must be specified in a `catalog.yml` file as described [here](https://docs.dataminer.services/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.html#manifest-file).

-- If a `README.md` file or an `Images` folder exists in the same directory (or a parent directory) as the `.dmapp` or `.dmprotocol` file, they will be automatically registered alongside the package.
+- If a `README.md` file or an `Images` folder exists in the same directory (or a parent directory) as the `.dmapp` file, they will be automatically registered alongside the package.

 - Either the repository’s name or a GitHub topic must be used to infer the catalog item type.